-From the heart of pilgrim country, a recipe for a Classic Cape Cod Cranberry Sauce.
+From the heart of the pilgrim country comes a recipe for a Classic Cape Cod Cranberry Sauce made with a handful of ingredients in about 10 minutes, plus chilling time.

 Have you ever made your own cranberry sauce?
 It’s easier than you would think.
 And oh-so-delicious.
 So good, in fact, you’ll always want to make your own.